 Are you looking for a way to maximize your mental performance?
 Reaching your peak mental performance and staying there is an empowering achievement.
-If we're talking about passing the BAR, your mind needs to be running at optimal efficiency, so you can surpass even your personal best.
+If we're talking about passing a bar exam, your mind needs to be running at optimal efficiency so you can surpass even your personal best.
 Read on to dig deeper into the science behind mental mastery and brain excellence.

 There are several factors that determine how energized you feel throughout the day.
-One big factor is your blood-glucose levels; that is, if you are still eating carbs.
-While eating keto practically eliminates the dramatic spikes and dips in blood sugar, and thereby, doing away with this source of fatigue, ketosis has far more to offer than that alone.
-After investigations into fasting's reduction of epileptic seizures reached its critical point, attention was diverted to the miraculous molecule that made it all possible - the ketone.
+One big factor is your blood-glucose levels; that is if you are still eating carbs.
+While eating keto practically eliminates the dramatic spikes and dips in blood sugar, thereby doing away with this source of fatigue, ketosis has far more to offer than that alone.
+After the investigations into fasting's reduction of epileptic seizures reached its critical point, attention was diverted to the miraculous molecule that made it all possible - the ketone.